La-Trobe-University-Library/oer-covers/README.md

 # Acknowledgements

-La Trobe University Library is grateful to all who have contributed to this project.
-You can see who they are are at [ACKNOWLEDGEMENTS.md](ACKNOWLEDGEMENTS.md)
+La Trobe University Library is grateful to [all who have contributed to this project](ACKNOWLEDGEMENTS.md).

 # Contact